 - ricotta salata for grating

-Bring a pot of salted water to the boil and cook the bucatini pasta until al dente.
+Bring a pot of salted water to a boil and cook the bucatini pasta until al dente.
 Once the veg is cooked, remove from the oven.
 Remove the garlic from their skins and discard the skins.
 Add everything to food processor with a tbsp of mascarpone and blitz to a smooth sauce.
 Taste for seasoning and add more salt if needed.

 Pour the sauce over the cooked and drained pasta and toss until thoroughly coated.
 Serve in bowls and top with some grated ricotta salata.